Date: 8 November 2014. Sewing Kit Saves Time.

 kit I made up a while back.
 I have found it quite useful over the span

 of years.
-It's not fancy.
-It's not perfect but it is definitely good
+It is not fancy.
+It is not perfect however it is definitely good

 enough.
 And mine is handy.